NarrativeScience-old/delver/README.md

 The Delver tool allows for the visual exploration of nested objects, which can be useful for coming to grips with unfamiliar data or learning the structure of a new codebase.
-In particular, this package exposes a command line tool `delve` as well as a Python library which can be used to understand JSON objects as well as arbitrary Python objects.
+In particular, this package exposes a command line tool `delve` as well as a Python library which can be used to understand JSON structures and arbitrary Python objects.

 ## Command Line Tool